VISITING THE GOLDEN TEMPLE IN AMRITSAR

 The Golden Temple is in the center of the complex.
 Entering it is a MUST if you ever visit, but it’s certainly not for the faint of heart.
 The line is VERY LONG!
 We waited for over three hours to enter the temple.
 With a hundred thousand visitors per day, there’s always a big crowd.

 Moreover, this can be agonizing if you’re not mentally prepared.
 Sindhya almost passed out from standing in the heat!
-If you can survive the wait, you’ll step foot into what has to be one of the most unique interiors of the world.
+If you can survive the wait, you’ll step foot into what has to be one of the most unique interiors in the world.
 It’s like walking into a painting.
 The patterns and details inside are so ornate and surreal!

 The main attractions are the Guru Granth Sahib (the holy scripture and final eternal authority of Sikhism) and the musical performers who recite the spiritual hymns known as Shabad Kirtan.
 The walls are covered in ornate decorative patterns and golden details.

 The musical compositions have a sort of trance-inducing quality about them.
 After hours of waiting, feeling tired and hungry, wandering around the temple starts to feel like a psychedelic experience.
 A strange mix of opulence and sweaty bodies.

-Unfortunately, no photos inside, so you’ll just have to go and see it for yourself.
+Unfortunately, no photos are allowed inside, so you’ll just have to go and see it for yourself.
 Once you get in you can finally relax a little bit and soak it all in, nobody is rushing you to leave when you get upstairs.